 When I met you first, you were living in a men’s hostel, and I would not be allowed to come inside.
 Most days when I would come to pick you up on my bike, you would still not be ready, and I would wait outside.
 Your room had a back door that led down to the bath, and you would stand on the landing, wearing a towel and shave yourself, hanging your mirror on the window grill.
 You would use a double-edged safety razor and lather up with a brush and a round of shaving soap.
 I would be sitting on my bike on the other side of the wall and watch you as you lathered up a second time and carefully ran your razor along the contours of your scarred jaw, and wait as you disappeared down the stairs to wash your face.
 I actually looked forward to this quiet, voyeuristic and almost erotic experience.
 I might have never told you this but it was quite a turn on.

-A couple of years later, we set up home in a two room studio apartment, and though we were still hard up, you graduated to shaving cream and the twin-blade Gillette Sensor Excel.
+A couple of years later, we set up home in a two room studio apartment, and though we were still hard up, you graduated to shaving cream and a twin-blade.
 You would gush after each shave about its swivel head while I would rush to get breakfast ready in time for you to leave for work.
 On evenings when we would have the energy to go out (yes, there was such a time) you would wait till the last moment and then announce that you wanted to shave.
 You would point out that it was not a female prerogative to keep the man waiting and then purposely adopt a snail’s pace and explain the nuances of shaving to me as you let the razor glide down your throat, spooning up the lather lovingly and into sensuous mounds.
 I would sulk and pout, but I loved the clean and smooth look that you would wear when we finally went out.
 When our cheeks would touch, it was magic.
 I loved the fact that you wanted to look good and attractive when you would be seen with me.

 Your mother used to tell me that you were middle-aged by the time you were in your teens.
 I realized what she had meant as we moved into our present home three years back, and you showed no interest in doing the place up.
 Minimalism – that is what you called it.
 Frugality was your standard response to my choices when we went shopping for furniture or upholstery.
 There I was all excited to do all the things I had dreamed of, and there you were, a boring bum with a book cover for a face.